 The push to include African American cheerleaders at integrated schools was taking place all over the United States.
-One example of unrest was in Burlington, NC, in 1969.
-Four African American girls at Williams High School were booed at the try-outs and they were denied a place on the cheerleading squad.
-The whole situation of discontent grew beyond the high school and there was an eruption of violence in the city.
-A 15-year-old African American student was killed in the exchange of gunfire.
+One example of unrest was in Burlington, NC in 1969.
+Four African American girls at Williams High School were booed at the try-outs and denied a place on the cheerleading squad.
+The whole situation of discontent grew beyond the high school, and violence erupted in the city.
+A 15-year-old African American student was killed in an exchange of gunfire.
 (Minchin and Salmond)

-In 1968, Hopkinsville High School closed for a day due to several incidents of racial unrest after two African Americans were appointed to the school's cheerleading squad.
-That same year at Paducah Tilghman High School, Wanda Stegar tried out for the cheerleading squad and was denied.
-She had been a cheerleader in junior high school.
-Stegar's friend and fellow student, Arlando McReynolds took up the cause and was organizing a protest with football players walking off the field at the season opener.
-According to an article in The Paducah Sun newspaper, Principal Bradley Mutchler did not go to the school board, but instead negotiated with Arlando McReynolds to call off the walk-off in exchange for allowing Wanda Stegar to join the cheerleading squad, and the school band would stop playing Dixie during the pep rallies.
+In 1968, Hopkinsville High School closed for a day because of several incidents of racial unrest after two African Americans were appointed to the school's cheerleading squad.
+That same year at Paducah Tilghman High School, Wanda Stegar, had been a cheerleader in junior high school, tried out for the cheerleading squad and was denied.
+Stegar's friend and fellow student Arlando McReynolds took up Stegar's cause by organizing a protest with football players walking off the field at the season opener.
+According to an article in The Paducah Sun newspaper, Principal Bradley Mutchler did not go to the school board but instead negotiated with Arlando McReynolds to call off the walk-off in exchange for allowing Wanda Stegar to join the cheerleading squad and stopping the school band from playing Dixie during pep rallies.
 When it came time for the first football game, there was a bomb threat and none of the cheerleaders got to cheer.
 Wanda Stegar Platt was the first African American cheerleader at Paducah Tilghman High School.

-Also, in 1970, Murray State University had its first African American cheerleaders, Vivian Walls and Floyd Rigers.
+Also in 1970, Murray State University had its first African American cheerleaders, Vivian Walls and Floyd Rigers.
 That same year, Vicki Williams joined the University of Kentucky cheerleading squad without a formal announcement.
 In 1971, two African American students tried out for the Campbellsville High School cheerleading squad and were denied.
 African American basketball players asked that there be one African American cheerleader added to the squad.
 They were denied.
-Twenty to 25 African American students walked out of the school.
+In response, 20-25 African American students walked out of the school.
 Several meetings were held with students, parents, the Board of Education, and local citizens.
-It was decided that the cheerleading squad would be expanded to accommodate one more cheerleader.
-An African American cheerleader was named at Campbellsville High School.
-She was the second African American cheerleader since the first was chosen eight years earlier during the first year of the school's integration process.
+It was decided that the cheerleading squad would be expanded to accommodate one more cheerleader, and an African American cheerleader was named at Campbellsville High School, the second African American cheerleader since the first was chosen eight years earlier during the first year of the school's integration process.

 There are many, many more accounts of the actions and decisions made in response to requests to integrate cheerleading squads in Kentucky schools and colleges.
 No two stories are the same and not all fights ended successfully.
-Those memories that have not been recorded continue to be held within the individual communities.
-At the very bottom of this entry is a list of sources that will help direct the search for additional information about the overall history of the cheerleading integration movement in Kentucky.
+Those memories that have not been recorded continue to be shared within the individual communities.
+At the bottom of this entry is a list of sources that will help direct searches for additional information about the overall history of the cheerleading integration movement in Kentucky.

 Attached Image Sources: